Dig-A-Hash/vue-evm-nft/README.md

 - **`numberOfPages`**: The total number of pages based on the number of items and the `itemsPerPage`specified in the params above.
 - **`nfts`**: The current page of NFTs to be displayed.
 - **`isAscending`**: The current sorting order of NFTs.
-- **`onToggleSortOrder`**: A function to toggle or change the sorting order of NFTs.
+- **`toggleSortOrder`**: A function to toggle or change the sorting order of NFTs.
 - **`isLoading`**: A boolean that will indicate whether or not the component is fetching.
 Create a vue watcher to track changes.
-- **`nftLoadingMessage`**: A string that will indicate exactly what the component is doing while isLoading is true.
+- **`loadingMessage`**: A string that will indicate exactly what the component is doing while isLoading is true.
 Create a vue watcher to track changes.
+- **`getNftPage`**: An async function that takes a param indicating which page of NFTs to fetch from the contract.
+- **`getTokenOwner`**: An async function to get the current token holder wallet address.
+- **`getTokenMetaData`**: An async function to get meta data for an array of Token Ids.
+If chain ID is not null, then we get the meta data without needing to access the blockchain at all because we use Dig-A-Hash predictable storage paths based on that chain ID.

 ## useEvmNft
 This is used internally by useEvmNftGallery but it can still be used directly.